 What We Do

 The Museum connects to the community by researching and developing museum exhibits, as well as bringing Indiana School for the Deaf (ISD) history to Deaf Community events.
 We manage an extensive collection of documents, photos, publications and artifacts that date back to the 1840s.
 The Museum also partners with IUPUI Museum Studies students and professors on projects that will help us develop skills that align with national museum standards.
-We communicate and cooperate with the Indiana Historical Society, and in 2014, we presented at the American Association for State and Local History annual conference.
+We communicate and cooperate with the Indiana Historical Society.
+In 2014, we presented at the American Association for State and Local History annual conference and in 2017, we participated in a Deaf History panel discussion at the National Conference for Public History annual meeting in Indianapolis.
 We will also continue to test new educational programs designed to be used by middle school and high school history/social studies teachers in their classrooms.